Surf vs MCP vs Web Scraping

 Real-time events

-MCP is largely request-response.
-Surf has first-class SSE and WebSocket push — your server can stream incremental results, progress events, and live state changes directly to the agent mid-command.
+MCP's SSE transport supports server-sent notifications, enabling basic streaming.
+Surf goes further with first-class SSE and WebSocket push built into every command โ your server can stream incremental results, progress events, and live state changes directly to the agent mid-command, with typed event schemas.

 Use together